 BDI, short for brand development index, is a measure of the relative strength of a brand in any given market relative to the percent of the population in that market.

-For example, if a brand has a market share of 40% in a segment, and the total population that is in that market is 35%, then the brand has an above-average BDI since the market share is greater than the population in the market.
+For example, if 40% of a brand’s total sales come from a market segment, and 35% of the total population is in that market segment, then the brand has an above-average BDI since its sales concentration in that market is higher than the population concentration.

 The following example outlines the steps and information required to calculate a brand development index.

-First, determine the brand’s market share in a given market.
-For this example, the brand owns 25% of the total sales in the market.
+First, determine the percent of the brand’s total sales that come from a given market.
+For this example, 25% of the brand’s total sales come from the market.

-Next, determine the total population that is in that market.
-For this problem, we are looking at the US market, and this particular market segment makes up 20% of the total adult population.
+Next, determine the percent of the total population that is in that market.
+For this problem, we are looking at the US market, and this particular market segment makes up 20% of the total population.

 Finally, calculate the brand development index using the formula and information from steps 1 and 2.